Rwoho Central Forest Reserve

-Rwoho Forest Reserve is a protected area located to the south of Bugamba Central Forest Reserve in Rwampara and Isingiro districts in south western Uganda.
+Rwoho Forest Reserve is a protected area located to the south of Bugamba Central Forest Reserve in Ntungamo, Rwampara and Isingiro districts in south western Uganda.
 The reserve covers extensive high ground and numerous valleys, including the majority of the Kyezo valley's western watershed.
-Rwoho Forest Reserve has an area of 91 square kilometers and is maintained on behalf of the Government of Uganda by the National Forestry Authority (NFA) under the National Forestry Authority and Tree Planting Act 8/2003.
+Rwoho Forest Reserve has an area of 91 square kilometers and is maintained on behalf of the Government of Uganda by the National Forestry Authority (NFA) under the National Forestry Author LL land Tree Planting Act 8/2003.
+This Forest Reserve have nearby villages including: Kirungu, Rwoho,kikunda,kagabagaba,kihanga and others.

 Setting and structure

 Rwoho forest's plantation area consists of 12 compartments totaling approximately 1,580 acres.
 There are 1548 acres of plantable land.
 Existing fire lines and roadways cover 6.6 hectares and 19 km, respectively.
 The woodland is located in a region of the country with a moderate population density.
 As a result, the forest is under strain for firewood, construction poles, grazing, and other non-timber forest products.
 Rwoho forest reserve has 19 km of road, which corresponds to a road density of 0.3 km/ha.
 This is insufficient, and considering the size of the land, the road density should be at least 3% of the entire area.
 In addition, some of the road would serve as a fire line.